actonmass/actonmass.org/_pages/the-campaign.md

 ---
 # **TRANSPARENCY IS POWER CAMPAIGN**

 At the start of every two year legislative session, the State House writes its own rulebook.
 A new session begins in January.
-Over the next few months, we’re organizing constituent power in every corner of the state to demand that our legislators change the broken, anti-democratic rules in the State House.
+Over the next few months, we’re organizing constituent power in every corner of the state to ask that our legislators change the broken, anti-democratic rules in the State House.

 #### **Join Your District Team**